+41 44 450 10 64 info@adjumed.com

 An existing case is completely deleted during import and replaced with the new data.

-Each case is assigned to a year according to the start of the case (date of entry).
-For example, cases with a case start in 2014 will be imported into the 2014 import form, those with a case start in 2015 will be imported into the 2015 form, etc. If follow-up care is required in 2015 for a 2014 case, the entire case – including the the added aftercare – will be imported again with the 2014 form.
+Each case is assigned to a year according to the case start date (entry date).
+For example, cases with a case start date of 2014 are imported into the 2014 import form, those with a case start date of 2015 into the 2015 form, etc. If follow-up care is required for a 2014 case in 2015, the entire case – including the additional follow-up care – is imported again using the 2014 form.
 To do this, the export files must be separated by case year or the file must be imported into several year import filters.
 Cases not matching the year are skipped.

 Adjumed.net uses the “AQC format” developed by Adjumed Services.
-This is line-based and therefore easily expandable.
+This is line-based and therefore easy to expand.

 • ASCII file